Browser does not support script.

 Compulsory module

-Building on the knowledge you gained from Japanese Language Project 1, you will further develop your employability and professional skills in this module.
-Using Content and Language Integrated Learning, you will not only improve your language skills, but also develop your skills in CV writing and interview techniques.
-Through this module, you will reflect on your experience and skills you gained through your degree, and prepare yourself for your future after graduation.
+Building on the knowledge you will have gained from your Japanese Language Project, on this module you will further develop your employability and professional skills.
+Through Content and Language Integrated Learning (CLIL), you will learn how to express yourself in context-appropriate ways in various workplace environments.
+Through this module, you will also reflect on the experience and skills you have gained throughout your degree, and prepare yourself for your future after graduation.

 Credits: 40